isaacto/smemo/README.md

     efib(session.setcache(5.0), 7)
     efib(session.setcache(exception=RuntimeError('My error')), 7)

+So, if you want to avoid `getval` and `setval` (which mypy cannot check for type errors), you can create functions returning the correct type and mark them as persistent instead:

+    @smemo.gcached(ref=True, persistent=True)
+    def mydict(session: smemo.BaseSession, a: str) -> typing.Dict[str, float]:
+        raise RuntimeError(f'No value set for {a}')

+Then you can put and get values as follows:

+    mydict(session.setcache({'pi': 3.1415936, 'e': 2.7182818}), 'const')
+    print(mydict(session, 'const')['pi'])

-Finally, you can call a function without caching it, by:
+Finally, you can call a function without caching it, by either of the
+following:

     session.call(efib, 7)
+    efib(session.callonly, 7)

 The skipping of caching does not extend to the calls made by efib.
 If you want that, you can do the following: